shoyip/aiace_bulk_downloader/README.md

 # Meta Data for Good - Bulk Downloader

-Meta (formerly Facebook) offers academic partners many useful datasets about crises around the world.
+**Meta** (formerly Facebook) **Data for Good** offers academic partners many useful datasets about crises around the world.
 In particular, Meta has been offering important datasets about the COVID-19 crisis.
 The following datasets were of interest to our research purposes:

 - Facebook Population (Administrative Regions) v1
 - Facebook Population (Tile Level) v1